 With Christmas a week away, the house was near completion.
 Odds and ends and finish work would keep Dan busy through the winter, but he didn’t need the Rogans’ help anymore.
 They promised to stop back in the spring to build a deck and finish some concrete work, and do the final yard grading, but for now they were free to move on to other projects.

-They were moving forward, but Dan felt as though he were falling backward in time, back to the place he never wanted to be at again.
+They were moving forward, but Dan felt as though he had fallen backward in time, back to the place he never wanted to be at again.

 Aria graced Dan with a soft smile as she personally handed him his mail for the final time.
 “Are you ever going to move into this gorgeous masterpiece, or are you going to keep wasting away in that little cabin forever?”